 According to leading anthropologist, Leon Siroto, “Those who can afford them want to possess them, and this desire transmutes them into African Art.”
 If you own authentic crafts and want to implement them in an interior design strategy, consider getting in touch with the experts at DesignBook.co.za: their insights could do much to enhance the project you have in mind.

 One popular craft, ceramics, has seen an upsurge in South Africa, and lead to the creation of the Ardmore Ceramic Art Studio in the Drakensburg Mountains in 1985.
 The studio is owned by Fee Halsted and Bonnie Ntshalintshali who got together for practical reasons and decided to start creating ceramic pieces to be sold as art work.

 Their efforts paid off immensely when they won the 1990 Standard Bank Award for young artists.
 They expanded to include painting and sculpture, aside from ceramics.
 They created functional pieces that soon became collector’s items.
-Although art rarely fetches the sums of money associated with Stellenbosch property (and the like), one of their art pieces, done by one of the studio’s artists, Wonderboy Nxumalo, sold for over R200 000 Rand which was way over the estimated value of R35 000.
+Although art rarely fetches the sums of money associated with Stellenbosch property (and the likes of hotels in Umhlanga), one of their art pieces, done by one of the studio’s artists, Wonderboy Nxumalo, sold for over R200 000 Rand which was way over the estimated value of R35 000.

 Ardmore is now more than just a place where ceramics are made.
 It has become a training ground for new artists and a home for aging artists.
 As long as you are a member of Ardmore (you have to pass an exam to be considered a member), you can benefit from the artists’ fund.
 This fund is comprised of 6% of any sale made as an Ardmore artist.